Trauma Therapy · Toronto, ON

 • Develop strategies for maintaining progress after the program ends

-Your first session is about building safety and getting to know you.
-Your therapist will ask about your history, your current symptoms, and what you’re hoping to achieve.
+It's about building safety and getting to know you — your history, your current symptoms, and what you're hoping to achieve.
 You will not be asked to dive into traumatic material right away.
-The first few sessions focus on establishing trust, understanding your nervous system, and developing coping strategies you can use throughout the process.
+The first few sessions focus on trust, understanding your nervous system, and coping strategies.

-Your therapist will never push you to share more than you’re comfortable with.
-Trauma therapy is not about re-traumatising you — it’s about helping your brain and body process what happened at a pace that feels safe.
+Your therapist will never push you to share more than you're comfortable with.
+Trauma therapy is not about re-traumatising you — it's about helping your brain and body process at a pace that feels safe.
 If something feels like too much, you say so, and your therapist adjusts.
-You are always in control.

-One of the biggest fears people have about trauma therapy is that they’ll have to recount every detail of what happened.
-You don’t.
-Approaches like EMDR and somatic therapy allow you to process trauma without narrating the full story.
-Your therapist can work with what your body and emotions are telling them, even if you can’t or don’t want to put it all into words.
+Approaches like EMDR and somatic therapy let you process trauma without narrating the full story.
+Your therapist can work with what your body and emotions are telling them, even if you can't or don't want to put it all into words.

 • Most Ontario extended health plans cover our sessions